standardebooks/manual/9-metadata.rst

 #.	:html:`<meta property="alternate-script" refines="#author">` contains the author’s name as it appears on the cover, but transliterated into their native alphabet if applicable.
 For example, Anton Chekhov’s name would be contained here in the Cyrillic alphabet.
 This element is not included if not applicable.

-#.	:html:`<meta property="se:url.encyclopedia.wikipedia" refines="#author">` contains the URL of the author’s Wikipedia page.
-This element is not included if there is no Wikipedia page.
+#.	:html:`<meta property="se:url.encyclopedia.wikipedia" refines="#author">` contains the URL of the author’s English Wikipedia page.
+This element is not included if there is no English Wikipedia page.

 #.	:html:`<meta property="se:url.authority.nacoaf" refines="#author">` contains the URI of the author’s `Library of Congress Names Database <http://id.loc.gov/authorities/names.html>`__ page.
 It uses a plain :html:`http:` prefix, and does not include the :path:`.html` file extension.
 This element is not included if there is no LoC Names database entry.